Sticks and stones

 - Arms himself with the intent to cause a conflict with the deceased, but does not perform an act manifesting his subjective intent to cause the conflict.

 This line of reasoning was followed in Gibbs v.
 State, 789 So.
 2d 443 (Fla.
-4th DCA 2001), which held that merely complaining to someone does not constitute provocation, rather the defendant’s provocation must be done “by force or the threat of force.”
+4th DCA 2001), which held that hurling racial slurs at another person does not constitute provocation, rather the defendant’s provocation must be done “by force or the threat of force.”

 Legally, who was the Aggressor?